-Zeph Fishlyn is a multidisciplinary visual artist dedicated to personal and collective storytelling as magic for reinventing our world.
-Zeph’s drawings, public projects, objects and installations nurture alternative narratives by asking, dreaming, distorting, joking and demanding.
-Their most recent work explores sources of resilience in the face of structural violence.
-Zeph has also spent years as a grassroots cultural worker in movements for social and economic justice and queer liberation.
-When these strands overlap, collaborative radical stories come to life in the form of political graphics and props, street theater, and creative intervention.
+Zeph Fishlyn (pronouns they/them) is a multidisciplinary visual artist and activist dedicated to personal and collective storytelling as nonlinear tools for reinventing our world.
+Zeph’s public projects, drawings, objects and installations nurture alternative narratives by questioning, dreaming, distorting, celebrating and demanding.
+Their most recent work explores absurdity, embodiment, intimacy and playfulness as sources of resilience and creative subterfuge.

 Selected Public Projects